-The North West Social Science Doctoral Training Partnership (NWSSDTP) relies on the support of over 100 members of academic and administrative staff across the constitute Universities.
+The North West Social Science Doctoral Training Partnership (NWSSDTP) relies on the support of over 100 members of academic and administrative staff across the constituent universities.
 The information on this page provides guidance for staff on various aspects of the DTP, and their role within it.

 Recognition of New Programmes

 The NWSSDTP lists the programmes eligible for funding on the Pathway pages.
 If a pathway wishes to add a new programme for recognition, the institutional Pathway Representative should submit a request to the NWSSDTP Manager in line with the NWSSDTP Programme Recognition Guidelines.

 Pathway Representatives and Leads can apply for funding from the NWSSDTP for the organisation of pathway events and training.
 The NWSSDTP encourages each pathway to hold at least one event a year for its students, either solo or jointly with other pathways.